Downpatrick

-Downpatrick is a town in County Down, Northern Ireland.
+Downpatrick is a historic town in County Down, Northern Ireland.
 It is on the Lecale peninsula, about 21 mi south of Belfast.
 In the Middle Ages, it was the capital of the Dál Fiatach, the main ruling dynasty of Ulaid.
 Its cathedral is said to be the burial place of Saint Patrick.
 Today, it is the county town of Down and the joint headquarters of Newry, Mourne and Down District Council.

-Downpatrick had a population of 11,545 according to the 2021 Census.
+Downpatrick had a population of 11,545 according to the 2021 census.

 History

 Pre-history

 An early Bronze Age site was excavated in the Meadowlands area of Downpatrick, revealing two roundhouses, one was four metres across and the other was over seven metres across.
 Archaeological excavations in the 1950s found what was thought to be a Bronze Age hillfort on Cathedral Hill, but further work in the 1980s revealed that this was a much later rampart surrounding an early Christian monastery.